By: Matt Rothman

 The team also always honors one of their former swimmers Nick Dworet, who was killed in the Marjory Stoneman Douglas school shooting in 2018.

-Dworet became one of the best swimmers on the team and competed for Marjory Stoneman Douglas in the 4A State competition in 2017, finishing in place.
+Dworet became one of the best swimmers on the team and competed for Marjory Stoneman Douglas in the 4A State competition in 2017, finishing in first place.
 Bailey believes if he continued the hard work, he would have potentially been in the Olympics representing Sweden, his mother’s birthplace, as he was one of the fastest in his age group.

 In April, they will be hosting an event called the Nicolas Dworet Spring Invitational in Tamarac, which will continue to honor his legacy.